ovatto/argShim/README.md

 ## The problem

-Parsing the optional arguments on a JavaScript function calls can be a complex process when number of arguments increases.
+Parsing the optional arguments on a JavaScript function call can be a complex process when number of arguments increases.
 Usually the code ends up looking.

 ```javascript